 Action Items

-One closure of a private connection resulted from application of the methodology.
+One closure of a or how manyprivate connection resulted from application of the methodology.
 Approaches not discussed here will not be affected.
-Further information on decisions can be found in Appendix B, Access Management Methodology Criteria Matrix.

 Private Approaches

 Tax Lot 05S-09W-34 - 00200 (Hancock Forest Management)

 Approach 1: This 14’ gravel approach is located at mile point 11.34 on the right/south side of OR22 and serves commercial forest land.
 The approach is not access controlled and has a valid UPermit (#21666).
 Strategy: Close approach.
 This approach is in conflict with the replacement structure and required guardrail (criteria 4).
 In collaboration with Hancock Forest Management, ODOT learned that the owner’s preference was to retain access at the current location, but if infeasible they were not opposed to alternate access.
 A scoping-level estimation was performed by the bridge designer, and modifying the bridge and channel to accommodate the existing approach was estimated to cost $903,000.
 The estimated value of the parcel with remaining timber is $225,000.
 The parcel has adequate frontage on the highway to construct a private bridge and approach to serve the parcel or the owner may construct an approach to US Forest Service (USFS) Road NF-1180.